Edoardo Mortara

-In 2018–2019 season, he claimed a podium finish in Mexico and his first ever FE victory in Hong Kong on 10 March 2019.
+In the 2018–2019 season, he claimed a podium finish in Mexico and his first ever FE victory in Hong Kong on 10 March 2019.
 After his win, a string of bad luck and poor reliability had put Edo out of the championship contention.
 Despite these problems, he still finished season 5 as the highest-placed Venturi powertrain driver with 52 points (Massa 36 points, Vandoorne 35 points and Paffett 9 points).

-In 2019–2020 season, he performed consistently and finished in the points in 7 out of 11 races.
+In the 2019–2020 season, he performed consistently and finished in the points in 7 out of 11 races.
 His best result was a 4th place in Diriyah.
 Overall, he finished season 6 with 41 points and comprehensively outscore his teammate Felipe Massa by 41–3 points.

 In the 2020–2021 season, he took a win in the Puebla ePrix and 3 more podium finishes.
 He finished the season strongly as the Vice-Champion with 92 points.

 In the 2021–2022 season, he finished third in the overall standing with 169 points as he took 4 wins, 2 more podiums, 2 pole positions and 2 fastest lap awards in season 8 races.

+In the 2022–2023 season, Mortara endured a difficult year with the newly-formed Maserati Team.
+The restructured management and technical team were not working well with him right from the beginning of their partnership, especially after the departure of team principal Jerome d'Ambrosio.
+On 27 September, it was announced that Edo would end his partnership with Maserati early and he opted to sign for Mahindra Racing on a multi-year deal.